louarn-rous/br/breton.md

 | 3p  | diwar o fenn (about them)       | en o c'hichen (near them) |
 | imp | diwar ar penn (about one)       | er c'hichen (near one)    |

-# Conjunction
+# Conjunctions

-certain conj.s have an additional forme when followed by a vowel:
+certain conjunctions have an additional forme when followed by a vowel:
 'ha' (and) -> 'hag'
 'na' (than) -> 'nag'

-a conj is usu. followed by the particle 'e' when preceding a verb
+a conjunction is ususally followed by the particle 'e' when preceding a verb:
 hag e kouezhas (and he fell)
 peogwir e varvas (because he fell)

 this is not the case for:
 'ma' (that, if)
 'mar' (if)
 'pa' (if, when, because)

 # Pronouns

 ## Personal

-personal pronouns may be strong, post-clitic head or pre-clitic head strong pronouns have the same distruibution as a full noun phrase and may be subjects, objects or prepositional objects post-clitic head pronouns tend to follow finite verbs, nouns or inflected prepositions. pre-clitic head pronouns function as object pronouns preceding verb phrases and possessive det.s preceding noun phrases.
+personal pronouns may be strong, post-clitic head or pre-clitic head.
+strong pronouns have the same distruibution as a full noun phrase and may be subjects, objects or prepositional objects.
+post-clitic head pronouns tend to follow finite verbs, nouns or inflected prepositions. pre-clitic head pronouns function as object pronouns preceding verb phrases and possessive determinerss preceding noun phrases.

 | prn | strong | pst-clitic | pre-clitic    | partitive paraphrase |
 | :-  | :-     | :-         | :-            | :-                   |